ckormanyos/wide-integer/README.md

 In CI, we use both elevated GCC/clang compiler warnings as well as MSVC level 4 warnings active on the correspondoing platforms.
-A wide variety of run-time sanitizers are also used in CI assure dynamic quality.
+A wide variety of run-time sanitizers are also used in CI in order to assure dynamic quality.
 For syntax checking, clang-tidy is used both in CI as well as in offline checks to improve static code quality.